Spantree/elasticsearch-talk/presentation/sections/terminology.md

 ### Shard

 * A slice of the data in an index
-* Physically siloed into seperate directories on disk
+* Siloed in different directories
-* Can be replicated across nodes for fault tolerance and throughput
+* Can be replicated across nodes

 ### A physical view